harshadindigal/AirSeal/README.md

 ### 🛠 Development Scripts

-- `analyze_dependencies.py`: Analyze and list project dependencies.
+- `dependency_analyzer.py`: Analyze and list project dependencies.
 - `docker_builder.py`: Generate a Docker image with your dependencies.
-- `requirements_generator.py`: Extract and manage dependencies.
+- `app.py`: UI for users to upload their code/download docker image

 ---